F. Scott Fitzgerald was right… ?

 A person working in any capacity to protect the environment quickly becomes, for better or worse, a spokesperson for the ‘green movement’ more generally.
 And, rightly, must be prepared to submit to scrutiny regarding their own lifestyles – not excluding the self-auditing that accompanies a bewildering number of everyday decisions.

 The temptation to lecture people about their polluting habits or to correct misapprehensions they might voice about topics such as recycling, GMOs, renewable energy etc. can be hard to resist.
 But simply attacking individuals rather than building consensus towards meaningful, positive change is unlikely to result in the desired outcomes.
-Defensive people have a habit of acquiring selective deafness and just entrenching themselves further in their own little foxholes…
+Defensive people have a habit of acquiring selective deafness, simply entrenching themselves further in their own little foxholes…

 Workers remove plastic waste from Kuta Beach, Bali in January 2021.
 The 30 tonnes of trash collected was later transported to a landfill site.
 Photograph from the CNN Travel website.